0xPr0f/RealmClash/Readme.md

 To setup the contratcs, `cd ./contracts` the run the foundy install.
 also move out and back to the webapp folder and run the npm install.
 Rename the `env` to `.env.local` and put your projectId from wallet connect.

-To install everything and then start the application, if there are any issues, create an issue on the github and it will be looked at.
+To install everything and then start the application `npm run dev`, if there are any issues, create an issue on the github and it will be looked at.

 This repo contain a POC for an idea i dreamt off.